AlexanderReaper7/aoc-auto/README.md

 ### *Simplifies and speeds up the process of starting a new advent of code challenge.*

-This is a build script that generates files that automatically generates rust files that imports you solutions for each of the year/day/part according to a predetermined project structure.
+This is a build script automatically generates rust files that imports your solutions for each of the year/day/part according to a predetermined project structure.

 You can see how I use this at https://github.com/AlexanderReaper7/advent-of-code-rs